Christianized sites: Britain and Northern Europe

 In Britain, the legendary King Lucius, was reported by Geoffrey of Monmouth, the often unreliable Christian chronicler, to have deliberately converted all the old temples to churches.
-The historical actuality is nowhere more forthrightly discussed than in the famous letter from Pope Gregory I to Mellitus, about to join Augustine of Kent among the Anglo-Saxons:
+The historical reality is discussed in a letter from Pope Gregory I to Mellitus, who was about to join Augustine of Kent among the Anglo-Saxons:

 A tradition grew that St Peter upon Cornhill church in London was founded by Lucius in AD 199.
-Interestingly the high altar of the church is sited directly above the potential site of a pagan shrine room (aedes), within the great roman London basilica. it would make the church contemporaneous to the possible Romano-British church at Silchester, similarly built adjacent to the Roman Basilica and most likely pre-Constantine in age.
+Interestingly the high altar of the church is sited directly above the potential site of a pagan shrine room (aedes), within the great Roman London basilica. it would make the church contemporaneous to the possible Romano-British church at Silchester, similarly built adjacent to the Roman Basilica and most likely pre-Constantine in age.

 Some caution may be exercised in this respect however, as other research suggests it very rare for early english christian churches to be founded in pagan temples, and that when temples were turned into churches, this occurred later, in the late sixth century onwards.
 Historians seem to be more confident that early english christian churches met in private homes and villas belonging the wealthy.

 Several Roman pagan sites in Britain may have been converted to Christian use in the 4th Century, such as the Temple of Claudius in Roman Colchester and two of the seven Romano-Celtic Temples in the town, all of which underwent restructuring in the 300s AD and around which have been found early Christian symbols such as the Chi Rho.

 The British Isles and other areas of northern Europe that were formerly druidic are still densely punctuated by holy wells and holy springs that are now attributed to some local saint.
 An example of the pre-Christian water spirit is the melusina.

 In Britain and many other parts of Europe trees were also sometimes seen as sacred or the home of tree spirits.
 When Britain was Christianized this resulted in a change of the landscape.
 In some instances sacred groves were destroyed to discourage belief in tree spirits.
 One of the most famous of these was the Irminsul, whose ancient location is no longer known (though it may have been located at Externsteine), was obliterated by Charlemagne.
 Another major ancient holy tree was Thor's Oak, which was deliberately desecrated and destroyed by a Christian missionary named Winfrid (later canonised as Saint Boniface).

 In Britain and the Celtic northwest of Europe, the divinities of springs were transformed into local saints who were often venerated only at the location of their "holy well".